Polymerase Chain Reaction/Fluorescence Monitoring

 - May aid in drug selection and dose planning for many drugs that are either activated or inactivated by one or more CYP450 enzymes.
 Recommendations may include drug avoidance or nonstandard dosing.

-- Report includes comprehensive medication guidance based on the genotypes detected and access to GeneDose Live, a cloud-based medication management and risk mitigation tool.
+- Report may include comprehensive medication guidance based on the genotypes detected and access to GeneDose Live, a cloud-based medication management and risk mitigation tool

-The cytochrome P450 (CYP) isozymes 2C19, 2C8, 2C9, 2D6, and the CYP3A subfamily are involved in the metabolism of many drugs.
-Variants in the genes that code for these enzymes will influence pharmacokinetics of the respective medications, and may predict or explain nonstandard dose requirements, therapeutic failure, or adverse reactions.
+The cytochrome P450 (CYP) isozymes 2B6, 2C19, 2C8, 2C9, 2D6, 3A4, and 3A5 are involved in the metabolism of many drugs.
+Variants in the genes that code for these enzymes may influence pharmacokinetics of the respective medications, and therefore may predict or explain nonstandard dose requirements, therapeutic failure, or adverse reactions.

 Treatment Issues

-- Actual metabolic phenotype is subject to drug/drug interactions, clinical factors, and other nongenetic factors.
+- The actual metabolic phenotype of a drug metabolizing enzyme is subject to drug-drug interactions, clinical factors, and other nongenetic factors.

 - Therapeutic drug monitoring and/or metabolic ratios may be useful for evaluating the pharmacokinetics of a particular drug for a particular patient.

-- See the ARUP Laboratory Test Directory (www.aruplab.com/) for a list of available drug-specific testing (search by test name or number).
+- See the ARUP Laboratory Test Directory (www.aruplab.com/) for a list of available drug-gene specific testing (search by test name or number).

-- The Clinical Pharmacogenetics Implementation Consortium (CPIC) and the Food and Drug Administration (FDA) have published dosing guidelines involving CYP genotypes (https://cpicpgx.org/guidelines/), such as:
+- The Clinical Pharmacogenetics Implementation Consortium (CPIC) and the Food and Drug Administration (FDA) have published clinical associations and dosing guidelines involving CYP genotypes.
+Refer to the following list for specific dosing guidelines:

 Genes